kubernetes-sigs/krew/site/content/docs/user-guide/setup/install.md

    and restart your shell.

-1. Verify running `kubectl krew` works.
+1. Run `kubectl krew` to check the installation.

 #### Fish shell {#fish}